 licensee be allowed to resume his or her practice as a licensed marriage

-and family therapist or an associate marriage and family therapist.
+and family therapist or an associate licensed marriage and family therapist.

-(d) The Department may refuse to issue or may suspend the license of any
+(d) The Department shall refuse to issue or may suspend the license of any

 person who fails to file a return, pay the tax, penalty, or interest shown

 in a filed return or pay any final assessment of tax, penalty, or interest,